Erhan1706/CLI-Github-Pair-Contributors/README.md

 ~~~
 pip install -r requirements.txt
 ~~~
-*(Optional)* Create a .env file and add your personal access token:
+Create a .env file and add your personal access token:
 ~~~
 GITHUB_ACCESS_TOKEN=<token>
 ~~~
 Note that this is highly recommended, since calls to the GitHub REST API without an access token will have a much lower API rate limit.
+Some requests might also be unauthorized without an access token.

 ## Running from the command line
 Use <code> python main.py</code> to run the program.
 A minimal working example is:
 ~~~
-python main.py -owner fesh0 -repo fernflower
+python main.py -owner fesh0r -repo fernflower
 ~~~
 ### Extra options
 The following options can be used to configure the result obtained: